stwrt/blog/content/posts/du-in-go.md

 This is an example of the source code directory for all the coreutils, with git excluded.
 (Git makes quite a mess of the `du` output).

-My first implementation was a sequential recursive approach.
-I check each of the directory entries and if it is a folder I recursively enter it.
+My first implementation was a simple, recursive approach.
+I check each of the directory entries, and if it is a folder I enter it.
 If it is not a folder, I use a map to store the number of bytes and number of files for each folder.

 ```
 func walkDir(dir string) {